 Things to Do in Edinburgh for Free

 So, we’ve got the Potter Trail, the Museum of Childhood, the Museum of Edinburgh, and Arthur’s Seat in Holyrood Park.
-When it comes to things to do in Edinburgh for free, you can explore some of the city’s other public parks, such as Princes Street Gardens (see below).
+Plus there also hanging out in Princes Street Gardens.
 Visiting the National Museum of Scotland, located not far from the aforementioned Elephant House, is also free of charge.
 With a magnificent, huge open space with balconies and a beautiful glass ceiling, this museum is an architectural wonder in its own right.

-You can visit the Museum instead of exploring the Palace of Holyroodhouse in the morning, while in the afternoon, you can replace the stop at Edinburgh Castle with a visit to the Scottish National Gallery.
-Visiting the gallery is one of the top things to do in Edinburgh for free, seeing as it is located in the very heart of Edinburgh, just off Princes Street, and it is home to one of the most extensive collections of fine art worldwide, including priceless works of art by Rembrandt, Vermeer, Titian, Botticelli, Raphael, Turner, Monet, Gaugin, and Van Gogh.
+You can maybe visit the Museum instead of exploring the Palace of Holyroodhouse in the morning.
+Likewise, in the afternoon, you can replace the stop at Edinburgh Castle with a visit to the Scottish National Gallery.
+Visiting the gallery is one of the top things to do in Edinburgh for free, seeing as it is located in the very heart of Edinburgh, just off Princes Street.
+It is home to one of the most extensive collections of fine art worldwide, including priceless works of art by Rembrandt, Vermeer, Titian, Botticelli, Raphael, Turner, Monet, Gaugin, and Van Gogh.

-With an enviable location just a stone’s throw away from Princes Street Gardens, Edinburgh Castle, and Holyrood Palace, The Principal Edinburgh George Street is the first choice for travelers looking for an exclusive, unforgettable experience in Edinburgh.
-Featuring elegant, richly furnished rooms, the hotel manages to achieve a sense of grandeur through simple detailing and uncompromising focus on natural materials.
+With an enviable location just a stone’s throw away from Princes Street Gardens, Edinburgh Castle, and Holyrood Palace, InterContinental Hotel – Edinburgh The George is the first choice for travelers looking for an exclusive, unforgettable experience in Edinburgh.
+Featuring elegant, richly furnished rooms, the hotel manages to achieve a sense of grandeur through simple detailing and an uncompromising focus on natural materials.
 The rooms all boast amazing views and the guests can enjoy a charming little bar on the 5th floor.

 ibis Edinburgh Centre Royal Mile – Hunter Square

-Just off the historic Royal Mile, ibis Edinburgh Centre Royal Mile is a stylish, modern hotel with bright and spacious bedrooms, each with a flat-screen TV, a private bathroom, and a large work desk.
+Just off the historic Royal Mile, ibis Edinburgh Centre Royal Mile is a stylish, modern hotel.
+It offers bright and spacious bedrooms, each with a flat-screen TV, a private bathroom, and a large work desk.
 An all-you-can-eat breakfast buffet is open for guests every morning, in addition to the 24-hour bar with beverages and light snacks.
 The great 24-hour bar only adds to the wonderful experience you get here.

-You will fall in love with this charming hostel, its lively modern rooms, its shared lounge, its hip bar inside a “kick-ass” old VW van, and its helpful crew that makes everyone feel like one big family.
-With spacious lockers, free Wi-Fi, amazing parties each evening and a continental breakfast every morning, Budget Backpackers is the place to be if you’re getting ready to take on Edinburgh in a day.
-Bonus points: you can play pool at the property, work in the café on the 1st floor with your laptop.
-And if you come early, just leave your luggage before checking in in case you arrive early.
+You will fall in love with this charming hostel, its lively modern rooms, and its shared lounge.
+Kick Ass Greyfriars has a hip bar inside a “kick-ass” old VW van and its helpful crew makes everyone feel like one big family.
+With spacious lockers, free Wi-Fi, amazing parties each evening, and a continental breakfast every morning, this is the place to be if you’re getting ready to take on Edinburgh in a day.
+Bonus points: you can play pool at the property or work in the café on the 1st floor with your laptop.
+And if you come early, just leave your luggage before checking.

 Loch Ness, Glencoe and the Highlands Small-Group Day Trip from Edinburgh